VCAL (changing to VCE Victorian Pathways Certificate in 2023)

 Towards Independence offers formal recognition for small steps of achievement towards a larger goal.
 There are more than 70 modules, which can be used separately and accumulated to build a record of personal achievement.

-The ASDAN curriculum is focused on the following areas:
+The ASDAN curriculum is focused on the following areas, integrating Literacy and Numeracy skills:

 Students participate in a variety of supported work placements including retail, gardening/maintenance, assembly & packaging, and volunteer work.
 These opportunities provide valuable experiences and build confidence.